top of page

 Probation: Probation is allowed in felony and misdemeanor PC 399.5(a) cases (assuming that other crimes or enhancements that might bar a probation sentence are not present).
 Whether or not a probation sentence is offered by the District Attorney, or granted by the court, depends on several factors, including the defendant's criminal history and the facts of the case.

-Work Release or House Arrest: In some cases, a probation sentence can include actual in-custody county jail, house arrest (electronic monitoring), or work release (or some combination of these penalties); however, most in-custody jail sentence orders that are required as a terms of probation are much shorter than the maximum jail sentence.
+Work Release or House Arrest: In some cases, a probation sentence can include actual in-custody county jail, house arrest (electronic monitoring), or work release (or some combination of these penalties); however, most in-custody jail sentence orders that are required as terms of probation are much shorter than the maximum jail sentence.

 PC 1170(h)): Yes.
 PC 399.5(a) is subject to PC 1170(h) sentencing.
 This means that any jail or prison sentence may be: